mulesoft/data-weave-tutorial/src/main/docs/6 - Functions/6.4 - Infix notation/description.md

 ```
 ---

-In this case, the Array is filtered on whether or not the item is odd, then the result of that filter is filtered on whether or not the number is greater than 3.
+In this case, the Array is filtered on whether or not the item is odd.
+Then the result of that filter is filtered on whether or not the number is greater than 3.

 > Notice the additional parentheses around the first lambda.
 The parenthesis around the lambdas help DataWeave determine where the lambda starts and ends.